 If -ing is added to the above highlighted verbs, a difference of “aspect” is created: whereas the infinitive makes the action seem complete, -ing makes it ongoing.
 Other ways in which English shows aspect can be read about in the Guinlist posts 52.
 Participles Placed Just after their Noun, 103.
-Sentences Starting with “it” and 131.
+Using “it” for a Subsequent Verb and 131.
 Uses of “Action” Nouns.

 Finally, HAVE can be combined with an object and a to infinitive to express an ongoing or imminent task, as in expressions like have a job to do, have a mother to look after, have a train to catch and have a mountain to climb (= “be faced with a very difficult task”).
 Again, these are not to be confused with the more common construction (expressing necessity) that has the two verbs together rather than separated by an object.
 The meaning is more focussed on the existence of the person or thing represented by the object noun.
 There is a similarity to the “be soon starting” meaning of HAVE by itself (#4 above) – an infinitive verb could easily be added after any of the nouns there.

 To assist memorization of the various uses described above, readers are invited to try the following exercise.

 Exercise: Find a way of saying the same thing as each sentence below using HAVE.
 The part of a sentence to change is underlined.
 Answers are given below.

 1. If workers are not following procedures, it is best to discuss this with them.

 2. Instead of giving up, it is desirable to at least make an attempt.

 3. Some team players were absent because they were attending a meeting.

 4. Before submitting work, many writers will arrange for somebody else to proof-read it.